tinuva/SDRPlusPlusBrown/docs/tx.md

 ### Selection of the source

 As of May 2023, Hermes Lite 2 and compatible is used.
 You must use hl2_source in sdr++.
 There's hermes_source, which is intended to receive only, from upstream, i'm not talking about it.

+!!
+Please use brown_audio (instead of audio) sink for TX / microphone functionality.

 In the list of drivers, select "Hermes Lite 2".
 If it's missing, use Module Manager, add module called "hl2_source".
 Select it from dropdown, type name in the empty text field, and press (+)